Apple CEO Tim Cook To MIT Grads: You Must Have Hacked Trump’s Twitter

 The rest of Cook’s 14-minute commencement address on Friday was largely filled with the typical graduation pomp and platitudes.
 He gave a short account of how he finally found his purpose in life after coming to work for Apple and then-CEO Steve Jobs, whose 2005 speech at Stanford University in which he urged graduates to “stay hungry, stay foolish” is still referenced today.
 Cook’s talk took a somewhat darker tone, and while he urged MIT’s students to serve humanity in their next lines of work, he also advised them to tune out a world where there is so much “conspiring to make you cynical.”

-“The internet has enabled so much and empowered so many, but it can also be a place where basic rules of decency are suspended and pettiness and negativity thrive,” he said.
-“Don’t listen to trolls.
-And for God’s sake, don’t become one.
+“The internet has enabled so much and empowered so many, but it can also be a place where the basic rules of decency are suspended and pettiness and negativity thrive,” he said.
+“Don’t listen to trolls, and for God’s sake, don’t become one.
 Measure your impact on humanity, not on likes, but on the lives you touch; not in popularity, but in the people you serve.”

 Cook ended his address with an anecdote about a shareholder meeting in which an investor asked why Apple was investing so heavily in green initiatives without a clear return on investment.